karaposu/string2dict/README.md

 The class handles parsing errors gracefully:
 - If `json.loads` fails, it attempts to use `ast.literal_eval`.
 - If both methods fail, it logs an error and returns `None`.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the license terms.

-## Contributions

-Contributions are welcome!
-If you find a bug or have a suggestion for improvement, feel free to submit an issue or pull request.

----

-This `String2Dict` class makes it easier to parse and clean outputs from LLMs into usable JSON objects, simplifying the process of integrating AI-generated data into Python applications.
-Happy coding!